Siege of San Sebastián: Forces

-On 1 July General of Brigade Rey's 3,170-man French garrison consisted of the 22nd and 34th Line (1 battalion each), 62nd Line (2 battalions), elements of the 1st and 119th Line, one company each of sappers and pioneers, and two companies of gunners.
+On 1 July General of Brigade Rey's 3,170-man French garrison consisted of the 22nd and 34th Line (one battalion each), 62nd Line (two battalions), elements of the 1st and 119th Line, one company each of sappers and pioneers, and two companies of gunners.
 Seventy-six guns lined the fortifications.

 To prosecute the siege, Lieut-Gen Sir Thomas Graham was given command of 9,000 troops from Maj-Gen John Oswald's 5th Division and Brig-Gen Henry Bradford's Portuguese brigade.
 Graham initially deployed 40 heavy guns from various sources.

+According to Charles Oman (1902–1930), the 5th Division had 3,900 British officers and men and 2,300 Portuguese, with a further 2,300 Portuguese troops in Bradford's brigade.
+(Marching strengths 25 May 1813, minus Battle of Vitoria casualties.)
 Javier Sada has stated that the makeup of the allied troops investing the town included an important multinational share of soldiers of fortune, whose only incentive was the booty obtained in the conquered strongholds.
-According to Charles Oman (1902-1930), the 5th Division had 3,900 British officers and men and 2,300 Portuguese, with a further 2,300 Portuguese troops in Bradford's brigade.
-Marching strengths 25 May 1813, minus Battle of Vitoria casualties.